 AF is thought to be responsible for 15% of the strokes occurring in elderly patients1.
 Furthermore, AF is associated with a 50% to 100% increased risk of death4.
 Besides age, known risk factors for AF include hypertension, left ventricular hypertrophy (increased heart muscle thickness), diabetes, and cigarette smoking5.

-Paroxysmal atrial fibrillation (PAF) is a type of AF where episodes terminate spontaneously in less than 7 days.
+Approximately 40% of patients with AF have paroxysmal atrial fibrillation, a type of AF where episodes terminate in less than 7 days.
 About 1 in 4 people with paroxysmal atrial fibrillation eventually develop the permanent form of the condition within 5 years7.
 Common symptoms of PAF can include:

 1. Go AS, Hylek EM, Phillips KA, Chang Y, Henault LE, Selby JV, et al. Prevalence of diagnosed atrial fibrillation in adults: national implications for rhythm management and stroke prevention: the AnTicoagulation and Risk Factors in Atrial Fibrillation (ATRIA) Study.
 JAMA 2001;285(18):2370-5.